Rachiesqueek/gameDemo/README.md

 # gameDemo
-A game I made for a friend's game jam (made in two weeks).
+My first game which was made for a friend's game jam (made in two weeks).

 You can the find the game here: